New Minimal Hypersurfaces in R(k+1)(2k+1) and S(2k+3)k

 While it is obvious (cp.\ \eqref{PfaffianDefinition}) that \eqref{DefinitionS} is polynomial (of degree $\ell-2$) in the matrix elements $M_{..}$, the crucial observation is that it is totally antisymmetric in $\left[abcd\right]$, so that when calculating the l.h.s.\ of \eqref{Property1}, $\partial p/\partial M_{ab} \cdot \partial p/\partial M_{cd}$ can be replaced by its antisymmetric part (obtained by fully anti-symmetrizing $p^2 M^{ba}M^{dc}$)

 hence

-with $\rho\left(\textbf{x}\right) = \text{Tr}\left[S^2\right]/12$ and Tr$\left[S^2\right] \equiv S_{ab,cd}\,S_{cd,ab}$. \\[6pt] While the method of this proof works equally well for determinants of matrices with unconstrained entries (the resulting index structure $M^{ba}M^{dc} - M^{bc}M^{da}$ still has enough [anti]symmetry to conclude a result similar to \eqref{Result1}), one should perhaps explicitly note that the crucial symmetry argument leading to \eqref{Antisymmetrizer1}--\eqref{Result1} would \textit{not} work for (determinants $\Delta$ of) symmetric matrices, as for them one would only get
+with $\rho\left(\textbf{x}\right) = \text{Tr}\left[S^2\right]/12$ and Tr$\left[S^2\right] \equiv S_{ab,cd}\,S_{cd,ab}$. \\[6pt] While the method of this proof works equally well for determinants of matrices with unconstrained entries\footnote{Note \cite{Tkachev10b} where a (different) proof was given for the unconstrained determinental family.} (the resulting index structure $M^{ba}M^{dc} - M^{bc}M^{da}$ still has enough [anti]symmetry to conclude a result similar to \eqref{Result1}), one should perhaps explicitly note that the crucial symmetry argument leading to \eqref{Antisymmetrizer1}--\eqref{Result1} would \textit{not} work for (determinants $\Delta$ of) symmetric matrices, as for them one would only get

 while

 has no particular (anti)symmetry w.r.t.\ $a \leftrightarrow c$ or $b \leftrightarrow d$.
 Therefore the two first derivative factors of the product $4\Delta^2 M^{ba} M^{dc}$ can in that case \textit{not} be written as $\Delta$ times a polynomial in the original matrix variables (one should of course also note that the determinant $\Delta$ will no longer be harmonic). \\[6pt] Noting that $P_2\left(\textbf{x}\right) = x_1 x_6 - x_2 x_5 + x_3 x_4$ (which upon $45^\circ$ rotations in the $\left(16\right)$, $\left(25\right)$ and $\left(34\right)$ planes is easily seen to be a standard minimal quadratic cone) let us now discuss the case $\ell = 3$ ($m = 6$, resp.\ $k = 2$): \\ \\[6pt] for which